 While with a slipped disc, the tough outer layer of cartilage is the only part that is involved, a herniated disc occurs when this outer layer cracks and the softer inner cartilage protrudes through the crack.
 A herniated disc is thought to be more likely to cause pain than a slipped disc, but both conditions could cause a person to experience inflammation and pain.

 You may have noticed that we’ve not included a personal injury claims calculator on this page.
 Instead, we’ve opted to provide compensation payout brackets taken from the Judicial College Guidelines regarding neck and back injuries.
+The figures below are taken from the most up-to-date figures available, published in April 2022.

 These could give you some insight into the level of compensation you could receive for such injuries.
 If you’d like to know which bracket your injury could fall into, why not get in touch with our expert team?
 Once they know more about your circumstances they can hone in on a reliable valuation.